 PHECC Level Totals

 Doctor 1

 Paramedic 1

-Emergency Medical 5
+Emergency Medical Technician 5

-Technician

 Emergency First Responder 3

-Contact Numbers are operational from 07.30 to 22.30 hrs on both days.
+Contact numbers are operational from 7.30am to 10.30pm on both days.

-Presence Identification & Signage:
+Presence Identification & Signage

-All VES members will be attired in their organisations uniform in addition to wearing high visibility bibs/PPE.
-All VES ambulances are marked appropriately to include the prominent display of the organisations name.
+All VES members will be attired in their organisation's uniform in addition to wearing high visibility bibs/PPE.
+All VES ambulances are marked appropriately to include the prominent display of the organisation's name.